pcingola/SnpEff/src/docs/snpsift/annotate_mem.md

 ```

+**Note:** If the database directory already exists and is non-empty, the command will fail.
+You must remove the existing database directory before re-creating it.

 When a database is created, it is stored in a dedicated directory named after the original VCF file, with the suffix `.snpsift.vardb` appended.
 For example, if your input VCF file is named `clinvar.vcf`, the resulting database will be saved in a directory called `clinvar.vcf.snpsift.vardb`.

 Within this directory, the database is partitioned by chromosome.
 Each chromosome has its own file named following the pattern `{chromosomeName}.snpsift.df`.
 These files contain the serialized dataframes that store the selected INFO fields for that specific chromosome, enabling fast and efficient in-memory lookups during the annotation step.